MDRazaUsmani/cv/index.md

 **VR App Developer - Project Alba @ TUM**\
 *Munich, Germany | Apr 2023 - Sep 2023*
-- For the TUM interdisciplinary project
+- For the TUM interdisciplinary project.
-- Using Unity and Oculus VR
+- Using Unity and Oculus VR.
 - Solo development of VR app aimed to preserve the Intangible Cultural Heritage of the Spanish Carbajalino Embroidery.
 - Creating 2D and 3D assets and level design.